Skip to content

 Teams maintain dependency graphs in Confluence or a CMDB, updated quarterly if at all.
 During an incident, an engineer manually traces upstream and downstream services, often missing transitive dependencies two or three hops away.
 A typical microservices estate of 200 services has 600+ dependency edges; no human can traverse that reliably under pressure.
 Post-incident reviews routinely find impacted services that were missed during response.

-The notebook loads service-to-service dependency edges and business criticality scores, then defines a recursive traversal rule.
-Given any failing service, Uni computes the complete set of transitively impacted downstream services in milliseconds.
-Results are ranked by business criticality so the incident commander knows which teams to page first.
-The entire analysis is 12 declarative rules with no imperative graph-walking code.
+The notebook loads service-to-service CALLS dependency edges, then defines a recursive traversal rule.
+Given any failing service, Uni computes the complete set of transitively impacted downstream services.
+The entire analysis is two declarative rules plus a query, with no imperative graph-walking code.

-- Complete transitive blast radius for any service, including indirect dependencies 4-5 hops deep
+• Complete transitive blast radius for any service, including indirect dependencies several hops deep

 The average cost of a major incident is $5,600 per minute.
 Cutting 15 minutes of manual dependency tracing from every P1 saves real money and reduces the cascading failures that turn a single outage into a company-wide event.